Gifted & Talented Information:

 Early access students must be age 4 for kindergarten or age 5 for first grade by Oct.
 1, 2018

-EA applications and portfolios will be available on January 7, 2019 and must be received by January 6, 2019.
+EA applications and portfolios will be available on January 7, 2019 and must be received by February 8, 2019.

 Phase 1: Initial Screening Determination will be made by March 8, 2019.
 G & T Coordinator will let you know if your student will move on for further assessment.
 If indicators are met to proceed then a fee of $250 must be received for further formal evaluation (proceed to phase 2).

 Phase 2: March 8- April 9, 2019 Further evidence for BOE gathered via aptitude and achievement assessments, determination meeting held, provide parent with determination letter.